Top Questions About Solar Panels

 What Happens If Solar Panels Don’t Generate Enough Electricity?

-Many people wonder what would happen if they have solar panels and are hit by a string of cloudy weather or use a lot of electricity at night time, etc. In cases where a property’s electricity needs outweigh the production of solar panels (especially in larger households), regular grid power may be used to supplement remaining demands.
+Many people wonder what would happen if they have solar panels and are hit by a string of cloudy weather or use a lot of electricity at night time, etc. We always get the “how do solar panels work at night” question!
+In cases where a property’s electricity needs outweigh the production of solar panels (especially in larger households), regular grid power may be used to supplement remaining demands.
 With certain setups, homeowners can have the option to use either grid power, solely solar power, or a combination to ensure their electricity demands are fully met.

 The other option is adding a home battery, like Tesla Powerwall, to store energy during peak sunlight hours for use during times of high energy usage but low solar energy collection – like at night.
 The surplus of solar energy allows for a completely self-powered home that can continuously run, day or night, even during power outages.
 Independently running from the grid, a home battery allows for greater savings and allows you home to run completely on solar energy, the stored solar energy offsets your usage during times of low solar energy production.